-Relationships.
+Relationship building.
 Pressing the flesh.
 Developing new revenue streams.
 Cross-selling.
 This is the language of business development, and, much like marketing terminology, it is not familiar territory for most lawyers.
-As much as I’m prone to preaching about the place for marketing in every firm’s toolkit, biz dev is the other side of the coin.
+As much as I’m prone to preaching about the place for marketing in every law firm’s toolkit, law firm business development is the other side of the coin.

-After reading this article, you will have a good idea of what business development strategies look like for law firms, and some practical tips for making business development a part of your job as a lawyer and a business owner.
+After reading this article, you will have a good idea of what business development strategies look like for law firms, and some practical tips on how to integrate business development into your job as a lawyer and business owner.

-One of the reasons I love marketing is that you are creating new business seemingly out of the blue.
-And depending on the advertising channel, the results can be utterly instantaneous, such as turning on pay per click (PPC) ads.
+One of the reasons I love marketing is because you can seemingly create new business out of the blue.
+And depending on the advertising channel, the results can be utterly instantaneous, such as turning on pay per click ads and other forms of Google advertising.
 John Grisham writes books about the rainmaker, and that is precisely what a good marketing person is—a rainmaker.

-Business development is a lot like that.
+Business development for lawyers is a lot like that.
 You are still making it rain, but instead of turning on instantaneous waterfalls of one-time transactions, you build bridges, relationships, and revenue streams that are longer and more sustainable.
 Business development almost never pays off immediately.
-Instead, you demonstrate authority and make connections and relationships that serve you for the next few decades.
+Instead, it requires demonstrating authority and making valuable connections and relationships to serve you in the long-run.

-Marketing is about selling your firm by matching your brand to your clients’ anticipated needs.
-Business development is about defining and developing revenue streams and encouraging repeat customers and referrals.
+Marketing is about selling your law firm by matching your brand and services to your clients’ needs.
+Law firm business development is about defining and developing revenue streams, encouraging repeat customers, and referrals.

-One might say that marketing is the here and now, putting your firm in front of those who need your services and securing retainers.
-Business development is about the long game—adding markets, practice areas, and relationships that build your law firm over time.
+One might say that marketing is the here and now, putting your law firm in front of those who need your services and securing retainers.
+Law firm business development is about the long game—adding markets, practice areas, and relationships that build your practice over time.

 I know what you’re thinking: “Okay, so what does this mean to me, a sole practitioner (or lawyer at a small firm)?”

 Top 3 strategies to build law firm business development